LovelaceSquare/lovelacesquare/Codes/cropBackground/README.txt

 # cropBackground

-Remove pixels from an image cube whose summed intensity is outside a given range.
+Remove pixels from a hyperspectral image cube whose summed intensity lies outside a user-defined range.
+Each pixel is integrated across all wavelengths and compared against the `minThresh` and `maxThresh` values.
+Pixels that fall outside this interval are discarded, allowing you to crop away low-signal background areas before further analysis.

 ## Inputs
 - `imageCube` (rows × cols × channels): hyperspectral image.